Jicarballo/jicalx/README.md

-- 👋 Hi, I’m Jose Ignacio Carballo
+- 👋 Hi, I’m Jose Ignacio Carballo, from Corrientes, Argentina
-- 👀 I’m interested in all related to IT
+- 👀 I’m interested in all related to IT, I expect to become a expert in certain topics such as
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript, ReactJS, looking to advance even further on the backend development!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...